Privacy and cookie statement of www.debrauw.com

 - We also offer notarial services, for example by rendering legal advice, legalising documents, and preparing, handling, passing and storing notarial deeds.

 We also process some of the personal data mentioned above for internal knowhow purposes.
-For example, we store relevant files (after attempting to remove most personal data) and some of our interactions with others, such as attorneys and judges, in our internal knowhow repository, to retrieve this information at a later date.
+For example, we store relevant files (after attempting to remove most personal data) and some of our interactions with others, such as, representatives of supervisory authorities attorneys and judges, in our internal knowhow repository, to retrieve this information at a later date.

 We do this processing on the basis of our clients’ legitimate interest in establishing, exercising and defending their legal rights, on the basis of our own commercial interest to offer high quality professional services and we may also do this because we are legally obliged to.